-There are two nursing homes in Salem, Indiana, so at least you have a few choices.
-These facilities received on average an overall grade of C. This isn't a terrible score, but it is not quite as high of a grade as we like to see either.
-By way of comparison, we gave the facilities in the local city of Martinsville a city grade of F, which is a very poor grade.
-Although neither city received a rave review, we found the nursing homes in Salem to be a better bet.
-One of the best aspects of this place's profile is its remarkable inspection grade, which is addressed in the next paragraph.
+There are two nursing homes in Salem, Illinois, so at least you have a few choices.
+This small group of facilities received on average an overall grade of B-, which is a solid score for the city.
+By way of comparison, we awarded the nursing homes in the nearby city of Collinsville a city grade of F, which is a far below average grade.
+Clearly, we found the facilities in Salem to be on a whole other level than the ones in Collinsville.
+One of the better aspects of this city's profile is its nursing homes' impressive inspection reports, which you can find in the next paragraph.